Friedrich Gottlieb Barth

 Friedrich Gottlieb Barth (3 August 1738 – 6 October 1794) was a German philologist and writer.
 He was born in Wittenberg, the son of Johann Christian Barth and his wife Catarina Elisabeth (née Krause).

+His academic prowess earned him a place at the Landes- und Fürstenschule Grimma.
+He subsequently studied philosophy at the University of Wittenberg, and, after a spell at a local school, took up a teaching post at Schulpforte in 1767, where he remained until his death.